-Overall, we think this new Levana Mila is definitely the best model that Levana has produced in their long history of making high quality baby monitors!
+Overall, we think this new Levana Mila is definitely the best model that Levana has produced in its long history of making high-quality baby monitors!

 Did you know that in ancient Roman mythology, Levana is the goddess of childbirth, who would lift the newborn child from the ground when it was born?
 Neither did we!